-MERCY STREET season one took place in the spring of 1862 just outside of Washington, D.C., Alexandria was a border town between North and South and the longest Union-occupied city of the Civil War.
-Ruled under martial law, Alexandria was the melting pot of the region; filled with civilians, female volunteers, doctors, wounded soldiers from both sides, free blacks, enslaved and contraband (escaped enslaved people living behind Union lines) African-Americans, prostitutes, speculators and spies.
+MERCY STREET season one took place in the spring of 1862 just outside of Washington, D.C. in Alexandria, a border town between North and South and the longest Union-occupied city of the war.
+Ruled under martial law, Alexandria was the central melting pot of the region, filled with civilians, female volunteers, doctors, wounded soldiers from both sides, free blacks, enslaved and contraband (escaped enslaved people living behind Union lines) African-Americans, speculators and spies.
 MERCY STREET follows the lives of all of these characters, who collide at Mansion House, the Green family’s luxury hotel, which has been taken over and transformed into a Union Army hospital.
 Catch up on season 1 by viewing on Amazon Prime or PBS.org.